“Where there is love, nothing is too much trouble and there is always time.”Abdul Baha

 What can I say, I’m a sucker for a good bargain.

 He shared that he was recently divorced, from a woman who he’d spent the last six years of his life with.
-They had a house, two dogs, she had a kid, they built a white picket fence.
+They had a house, and two dogs, she had a kid, they built a white picket fence.
 The whole nine yards, and it didn’t work out.

 I, quite oppositely, had never even been in a real adult relationship before.
 I was as far as you can possibly get from yard nine.
 Still, we took a gamble, booked a spontaneous trip to Puerto Rico together only one month after our first date, and the rest was history.

 But that was when it slowly started to get hard.
-We fought regularly, our relationship was tumultuous and despite the fact that we loved each other more than I’d ever thought possible, the undercurrents of codependency and hurt became too much for either one of us to handle.
+We fought regularly, our relationship was chaotic and despite the fact that we loved each other more than I’d ever thought possible, the undercurrents of codependency and hurt became too much for either one of us to handle.

 When we finally called it quits for good, we both walked away with heavy, broken hearts.